-All S5 pupils had the opportunity to take part in a Mock Interview organised by Miss Sharkey in the Department.
+All S5 pupils will have the opportunity to take part in a Mock Interview organised by Miss Sharkey in the Department.
 Over 35 visitors from local and national businesses gave up their time to come in and interview pupils and give them feedback.
 Most pupils agreed that although it was quite a nerve wracking experience, it was also very worthwhile.

-S3/4 Personal Development pupils have been busy organising whole school events like the St Andrew's Day Coffee Morning to celebrate our country's Patron Saint and to raise funds for our local hospice.
+S3/4 Personal Development pupils have been busy organising whole school events like the Advent & Lenten fundraising.